 I can't take it.

-That's the bifurcated sick, twisted level of hypocrisy.
+That's the bifurcated, sick, twisted level of hypocrisy.

-You know, Democrats, you know, they they've adopted the term when it was Feldman who started the whole thing.
+You know, Democrats, you know, they've adopted the term when it was Feldman who started the whole thing.

-What makes Trump's alleged conduct so terrible is not that he froze aid to Ukraine for a policy purpose that you know the alleged con.
+What makes Trump's alleged conduct so terrible is not that he froze aid to Ukraine for a policy purpose, is that, you know, the alleged con by the way, the president invited Zelensky three times with no conditions.

 Nobody pays attention to that either.

-You know, then you've got uh Stanford professor, the Warren supporter, Pamela Carlin, former Obama Justice Department official.
+You know, then you've got Stanford professor, the Warren supporter, Pamela Carlin, former Obama Justice Department official.

 Wow.